-2.5 The sites surveyed were selected by officers of the District Council, based on known pressure either for development or for protection from development at the time of commissioning the study.
-If the sites lie within LCPs they are usually kept as one unit unless they are very large with differing characteristics or relationship with the settlement edge.
-However, where they cross LCP boundaries they are subdivided into smaller zones to reflect the different characteristics of each LCP.
+2.5 Zones are based on the sites put forward by the local authority for assessment.
+These are sites that may have some potential for future development and/or have been the subject of previous development proposals.
+If these lie within LCPs they are usually kept as one unit unless they are very large with differing characteristics or relationship with the settlement edge.
+However, where they cross LCP boundaries they are subdivided to reflect the different characteristics of each LCP.
 The numbering reflects this sub division with the first number indicating the identified site, and the second the relevant LCP in which it lies.
-The areas identified are set out in Figure 1
+The areas identified are set out in Figure 1.